 If an applicable file watcher is configured and enabled in the current project, AppCode starts it automatically upon the event specified in the New Watcher dialog.

-- If the Auto-save edited files to trigger the watcher checkbox is selected, the File Watcher is invoked as soon as any changes are made to the source code.
+If the Auto-save edited files to trigger the watcher checkbox is selected, the File Watcher is invoked as soon as any changes are made to the source code.

-- If the Auto-save edited files to trigger the watcher checkbox is cleared, the File Watcher is started upon save ( , ⌘S) or when you move focus from AppCode (upon frame deactivation).
+If the Auto-save edited files to trigger the watcher checkbox is cleared, the File Watcher is started upon save ( , ⌘S) or when you move focus from AppCode (upon frame deactivation).

-css.
-The location of the generated files is defined in the Output paths to refresh text box of the New Watcher dialog.
+AppCode creates a separate file with the generated output.
+The file has the name of the source Sass or SCSS file and the extension .css.
+The location of the generated files is defined in the Output paths to refresh field of the New Watcher dialog.
 However, in the Project Tree, they are shown under the source file which is now displayed as a node.